torchbox/eslint-config-torchbox/README.md

 - Use ESLint’s [`--report-unused-disable-directives`](https://eslint.org/docs/user-guide/command-line-interface#--report-unused-disable-directives) flag to ensure you do not use more `eslint-disable` comments than needed.
 - This config is [Prettier](https://prettier.io/)-compatible, but it is still usable by projects which do not wish to use Prettier.
 - We recommend using a `.eslintignore` so ESLint can be targeted at all files, with a blacklist of files to ignore.
+- If relevant, use ESLint’s [`overrides`](https://eslint.org/docs/user-guide/configuring#disabling-rules-only-for-a-group-of-files) feature to make it more permissive for certain files – for example Storybook stories or unit tests, where code standards are different.

 Here’s a package.json `run` script and an ignore file to get you started: